jidongbsu/cs452-system-call/README.md

 ## Important Notes

-You MUST build against the kernel version (3.10.0-1160.el7.x86_64) installed on the cs452 VM.
+You MUST build against the kernel version (3.10.0-1160.el7.x86\_64) - which is the version of the default kernel installed on the cs452 VM.
 You will need to use root in this project is to load and unload the kernel module.

 # Specification